 Making donations to other nonprofits or political campaigns shows a donor’s interest in philanthropy.
 DonorSearch found that individuals who have given more than $2,500 to political campaigns are 14 times more likely to make a charitable donation in the future.

 Stock ownership and business affiliations can also be good wealth indicators.
-Though, they won’t necessarily tell you much about a donor’s propensity to give.
+However, they won’t necessarily tell you much about a donor’s propensity to give.

 Motivational factors are the reasons why a donor feels inspired to support your organization.
 They’re generally based on an emotional connection to your mission.